 It’s not known what exactly causes Alzheimer’s.
 However, experts believe it’s not one single cause, but rather a group of several factors that can affect people differently such as age, family history, diet, and alcohol consumption.

 Even though Alzheimer’s is a progressive disease, there’s a misconception that a person with the disease will have an unfulfilling life.
 At memory care communities, a person living with Alzheimer’s or other forms of dementia can live in a safe and warm environment with skilled team members and engaging activities to promote their wellbeing.
+Learn more about what memory care is.

 At Five Star Senior Living, a division of AlerisLife, our approach includes all of this and much more.
 We’re reimagining Alzheimer’s care with Bridge to Rediscovery (BTR), a Montessori-based approach to memory care that designs a lifestyle focused on each resident’s strengths and abilities.